PeterTippett/kulaos-email-BE/README.md

 configuration validation failed:
   - PROJECT_ID: is required but not set
   - KINDE_DOMAIN: should not include protocol (e.g., 'your-tenant.kinde.com', not 'https://your-tenant.kinde.com')
-  - GMAIL_REDIRECT_URI: 'invalid-url' is not a valid URL
+  - BACKEND_BASE_URL: 'invalid-url' is not a valid URL
 ```

 **Solution**: